-On the parameter values page, you specify which fields in the query result are displayed, and which field contains values that become the parameter value. when chosen.
+On the parameter values page, you specify which fields in the query result are displayed, and which field contains values that become the parameter value.
+When chosen.

-b.
+- a.
+First, specify the value column.
+This is the field whose value is passed to the report.
+The datatype of the field must match the type of the corresponding parameter in the report. - b.
 Next, specify the visible columns.
 These are the fields whose values appear in the input control the user chooses from.
 In the simplest case, enter the same field as the value column.
 If you add multiple fields to the visible columns, the input control displays the fields together, in the order listed, separated by a vertical bar (|).
 In this example, the user can see and choose from: